 During this course, you will have an opportunity to:

-• Create learning environments that support learners in meeting academic, personal, professional, and/or organizational goals
+• Create online learning environments that support learners in meeting academic, personal, professional, and/or organizational goals

 • Implement innovative ideas using various technologies and modes of design and delivery